Cyborg anthropology: Actor–network theory

 Questions of subjectivity, agency, actors, and structures have always been of interest in social and cultural anthropology.
 In cyborg anthropology the question of what type of cybernetic system constitutes an actor/subject becomes all the more important.
 Is it the actual technology that acts on humanity (the Internet), the general techno-culture (Silicon Valley), government sanctions (net neutrality), specific innovative humans (Steve Jobs), or some type of combination of these elements?
 Some academics believe that only humans have agency and technology is an object humans act upon, while others argue that humans have no agency and culture is entirely shaped by material and technological conditions.
 Actor-network theory (ANT), proposed by Bruno Latour, is a theory that helps scholars understand how these elements work together to shape techno-cultural phenomena.
 Latour suggests that actors and the subjects they act on are parts of larger networks of mutual interaction and feedback loops.
 Humans and technology both have the agency to shape one another.
 ANT best describes the way cyborg anthropology approaches the relationship between humans and technology.
 Similarly, Wells explain how new forms of networked political expression such as the Pirate Party movement and free and open-source software philosophies are generated from human reliance on information technologies in all walks of life.

 Artificial intelligence

+The popular advent of artificial intelligence has created new opportunities for the analytical and theoretical strengths of cyborg anthropology.
 Researchers like Kathleen Richardson have conducted ethnographic research on the humans who build and interact with artificial intelligence.
+A 2026 article by Wells and VanderVeen used frameworks of cyborg anthropology to explore how artificial intelligence impacts arenas of sociocultural action such as workplaces, civic organizations, domestic settings, and educational institutions; the authors state, "Informed by Haraway’s emphases on inequalities, we recognize AI is neither a separate nor superior form of intelligence, but a tool that augments human agency," and from there explain how that understanding should be used to inform practical and ethical considerations for the ongoing development and implementation of AI.

 Recently, Stuart Geiger, a PhD student at University of California, Berkeley suggested that robots may be capable of creating a culture of their own, which researchers could study with ethnographic methods.
 Anthropologists react to Geiger with skepticism because, according to Geiger, they believe that culture is specific to living creatures and ethnography limited to human subjects.